-At the merging of the Curving Stream and Delain Tribute lies Phoenix, a city of some 120,000 inhabitants.
+At the merging of the Curving Stream and Delain Tribute lies Phoenix, once a city of over 120,000 people.
 Phoenix has always revolved around guilds.
-Every Phoenixian worth their salt belongs to one of the influential guilds of the city.
-Guilds are legally allowed to kill unlicensed professionals who fall under their jurisdiction if those individuals refuse a position within the guild.
-As a result, being blacklisted from a guild generally means a move to a new city or a change in profession.
-Strangely, even the thieves of Phoenix have an official guild.
-In actuality, “thieves” keep the streets clean acting as a police force, assuming that a sum of protection money is paid to them.
-Unlicensed thieves, in the meantime, are tortured for days upon being captured.
+Every Phoenixian worth their salt belonged to one of the influential guilds of the city.
+Guilds were legally allowed to kill unlicensed professionals who fell under their jurisdiction if those individuals refuse a position within the guild.
+As a result, being blacklisted from a guild generally meant a move to a new city or a change in profession.
+Strangely, even the thieves of Phoenix had an official guild.
+In actuality, “thieves” kept the streets clean acting as a police force, assuming that a sum of protection money was paid to them.

-Spellcasters have a special place in the guild system.
-Sorcerers and wizards must register for the Mage’s Guild in order to be able to cast spells legally (costs 50 gp), but clerics, even those of the Titans, may cast freely.
-Because full members of the Mage’s Guild are required to create a certain number of magical items for sale every year, Phoenix has a booming trade in magical items.
-Arcane scrolls, potions, and magical items can generally be bought here for as much as 10% below market price.
-On the other hand, selling magical items without being a member of the Mage’s Guild or a member of the local clergy is a capital crime.
+Spellcasters had a special place in the guild system.
+Sorcerers and wizards registered with the Mage’s Guild in order to be able to cast spells legally, but clerics, even those of the Titans, could cast freely.
+Because full members of the Mage’s Guild were required to create a certain number of magical items for sale every year, Phoenix had a booming trade in magical items.
+Arcane scrolls, potions, and magical items could generally be bought in Phoenix for as much as 10% below market price.

 The Thief’s Guild oversaw the day to day business of the city and, with the assistance of the clerics, arbitrated any disputes between the guilds.
 The laws of the city fluctuated based on what guild a person belonged to.
 Non-guild members in the city fell under the Thief’s Guild jurisdiction leading to a high pickpocket rate in Phoenix for people without guild membership.